wp-plugins/floating-social-bar/readme.txt

 == Changelog ==

-= 1.0.2 =
-* Fixed bug where settings table displayed incorrectly in Firefox.

 = 1.0.1 =
-* Fixed bug where scrolling wouldn't work if comment area was not detected.
+* Fixed bug where scrolling wouldn't work if stopper div was not found.
-* Force stats update if using the template tag outside of a singular view.
+* Fixed bug where stats updater wouldn't fire if template tag was used outside of a singular view.
+* Fixed bug in Firefox where settings display was messed up.

 = 1.0.0 =
 * Initial release of the plugin.